 - swmfpy – python library for the SWMF

 MSTEM-QUDA contains BATSRUS user modules for the sun-to-earth application only.
 MSTEM-QUDA is updated continuously from the SWMF repository maintained under GitLab of the University of Michigan.
-The SWMF developers do not promise any user support for MSTEM-QUDA, although we might answer questions and we may respond to reasonable bug reports and feature requests.
+The SWMF developers do not promise any user support for MSTEM-QUDA, although we may answer questions and respond to reasonable bug reports and feature requests.
 If MSTEM-QUDA satisfies your needs, please download it and enjoy!

 - Full name

-- Official email address that corresponds to the affilation.
+- Affiliation and professional email address that corresponds to the affiliation

-- Attach a signed copy of the user license agreement .
+- Signed copy of the user license agreement

 If your application is approved, you will need to obtain a University of Michigan “uniqname” and install a two-factor authorization to gain access to the UM Gitlab repository.
-Instructions will be provided in the response letter.
+Detailed instructions will be provided in the response letter.